 My hope is to get a mentor who can guide me through the law practices of Juvenile Dependency Law and Criminal Law.
 A friend of mine told me that a prominent Japanese-American criminal attorney, Mia Yamamoto, is a member of APAWLA.
-I have read about Ms. Yamamoto in one of the lawyers’ magazines.
-She is a transgender who was born in the Japanese concentration camp during WWII.
+I read about Ms. Yamamoto recently in a law magazine and her story is truly inspiring.
+She is transgender and was born in the Japanese concentration camps during WWII.
 Her famous opening statement to a client is, “I was born a criminal” (in the concentration camp).
 She is a strong advocate for the accused and I am hoping that one day I will be able to learn directly from her.

 Before I began my career as a lawyer I was a social worker.
 I handled child abuse cases in Juvenile Dependency court and was responsible for investigating child abuse allegations, recording the children’s and parents’ progress and writing court reports.
 I testified many times in court on behalf of the children and parents involved.